U.S. says Russian claim of pullback around Ukraine is ‘false,’ instead accusing Moscow of adding troops

 NATO Secretary General Jens Stoltenberg said in Brussels that Russia’s willingness to challenge the post-Cold War European security order means the bloc faces a “new normal.”

-The Western alliance is considering adding more battle groups in central, eastern and southeastern Europe — including in Romania and Bulgaria — to complement the four established in Estonia, Latvia, Lithuania and Poland after Russia annexed Crimea from Ukraine in 2014.
+The Western alliance is considering adding more battle groups in central, eastern and southeastern Europe — including possibly in Romania and Bulgaria — to complement the four established in Estonia, Latvia, Lithuania and Poland after Russia annexed Crimea from Ukraine in 2014.

 Separately, Britain confirmed Wednesday it will double the size of its force in Estonia under NATO command.
 “NATO and our allies have been clear that an invasion of Ukraine will be met with severe consequences,” British Defense Secretary Ben Wallace said in a statement.

-Russia is demanding that NATO halts its eastern expansion — precluding Ukraine from ever joining — and the Kremlin also wants the alliance to significantly scale back its presence and activities in Eastern Europe.
+Russia is demanding that NATO halt eastern expansion — precluding Ukraine from ever joining — and the Kremlin also wants the alliance to significantly scale back its presence and activities in Eastern Europe.
 The United States and its partners have said the alliance’s open-door policy is nonnegotiable but progress could be made on other issues, including reciprocal arms-control measures and limitations on military exercises.

 As Ukrainians marked a “day of unity” to confront possible Russian aggression, President Volodymyr Zelensky visited servicemen near the country’s border with Russia on Wednesday.
 He also attended a tactical exercise in Ukraine’s west — a counter to the expansive drills undertaken between Russia and Moscow-friendly Belarus in recent days — and inspected Javelin missiles and other assault weapons donated by the United States and other Western partners.